"LET YOUR WATCHWORD BE ORDER AND YOUR BEACON BEAUTY."

 Only my music can really speak for itself, because if you force me to the wall to describe it, you'll get something true but opaquely prolix, like the following:

 I compose the music of 'and.'
 In my music I seek a balance between complexity and accessibility, between the unique beauty of individual moments and the interrelated intricacy of formal structures.
 My music is powered by the dynamo of dichotomies and paradoxes—monolith and labyrinth, cohesive and fragmentary, the ancient and the digital, the city and the jungle.
 I savor the effects of sound on both the physical and spiritual senses.
 In my music, melodic intimacy is contrasted with swirling masses of sound; improvisation coexists with rigorous systems.
 My music is traditional, wrapped in the avant-garde, oscillating inside a distinctly twenty-first century 'in-between,' 'and' or 'metaxy'.
 Vermeulen and van den Akker describe this metamodern 'and' state as "a pendulum swinging between...innumerable poles."
 As a composer I am aiming to "transcend, fracture, subvert, circumvent, interrogate and disrupt, hijack and appropriate modernity and postmodernity" (Moyo).

 tl;dr—I may be educated but that hasn't bred the life out of my music.

 And: My music is not just one thing, it is 'all the things.'

 A composer whose beacon is beauty and whose watchword is order; who believes that the best music has not yet been written and that music should be poetry for things that words fail to express, crafting a balance between complexity and accessibility.
-Current DMA candidate and graduate teaching assistant at Arizona State University.
+Officially a Doctor (of Musical Arts) as of May 2017.
+Current full-time Music Lecturer at Texas A&M Kingsville–Texas.
 Successful Kickstarter project creator (KarelianSounscapes.org).